joshhighet/isolator/.github/README.md

 ### notable

-- proxy resolution: if using external SOCKS5 proxy, both EXTERNAL_PROXY_HOST and EXTERNAL_PROXY_PORT must be set
 - web debugger: enabling remote debugging shows a UI warning in Tor Browser (by design)
-- tor config: internal Tor is disabled when you use an external proxy. custom user.js prefs _try_ enforce certain compensations
+- tor config: internal Tor is disabled when you use an external proxy. custom `user.js` prefs _try_ enforce certain compensations
-- debugging: set DEBUG_MODE=true for entrypoint traces; noVNC logs to /tmp/novnc.log.
+- debugging: when `DEBUG_MODE=true` set, alongside shell tracing, noVNC outputs to `/tmp/novnc.log`

 ### controlling

-if you enable debug you can connect via web debugger at `https://localhost:9222`. this allows agentic tools and automation frameworks such as puppeteer to interface and control the browser via webdriver (bidi) or devtools (cdp).
+with `EXPOSE_REMOTE_DEBUGGER=true` set you can connect via web debugger at `http://localhost:9222` to control the browser. this allows agentic tools and automation frameworks such as puppeteer to interface and control the via both webdriver (bidi) & devtools (cdp).

 caddy proxies the debugging interface outside of the container to handle the [remote security requirements](https://firefox-source-docs.mozilla.org/remote/Security.html) Tor Browser inherits from Firefox.